 A little bit of butter goes a long way.
-For hundreds of years, it’s been a natural way to bring out the best flavors in food.
+For hundreds of years, it’s been a natural way to bring out the best flavours in food.
 A versatile ingredient for chefs and home cooks alike.
 But is it safe to cook with butter?

 In 2013, Studies were done to show that the removal of saturated fat(Butter/Lard) from our diet had increased the risk of cardiovascular diseases rather than reduce it.